"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Related Works

-At the core of many solutions to the max-weight rectangle problem is Kadane's algorithm~\cite{bentley1984programming}, a solution to the 1D maximum-subarray problem: a search for the subarray within an array whose sum is largest among that of all subarrays.
-That is, for some array $A$ of size $n$, its maximum subarray with maximum sum $S_{max}$ and optimal bounds \mbox{$[x_1, x_2]$} for \mbox{$0 \leq x < n$ with $x_1 \leq x_2$} is defined as:
+At the core of all prominent solutions to the max-weight rectangle problem is Kadane's algorithm (1977)~\cite{bentley1984programming}, a solution to the 1D maximum-subarray problem: a search for the subarray within an array whose sum is largest among that of all subarrays.
+Formally, for some array $A$ of size $n$, its maximum subarray with maximum sum $S_{max}$ and optimal bounds \mbox{$[x_1, x_2]$} for \mbox{$0 \leq x < n$ with $x_1 \leq x_2$} is defined as:

-Kadane's algorithm traverses an array, collecting array elements until the running sum of the collection is negative, at which point it discards the collection and begins a new one.
+Kadane's algorithm is implemented as follows.
+First, it traverses the input array, collecting array elements until the running sum of the collection is negative, at which point it discards the collection and begins a new one.
 While traversing, it records intervals of the array corresponding to a collection whose sum is maximal among those it has seen thus far.
-When it reaches the end of the array, it has a record of which collection had the globally maximum sum, and returns the bounds and sum of that collection.
+Ultimately, when it reaches the end of the array, its record at that time describes the collection which had the globally maximum sum.
+It then returns the bounds and sum of that collection.

-Because this algorithm does a constant number of calculations for each element, its running time is the amount of time taken to traverse the array: \mbox{$O(n)$}.
+As Kadane's algorithm performs a constant number of calculations for each array element, its running time corresponds to the amount of time taken to traverse the array: \mbox{$O(n)$}.
 It uses space to store the running maximum sum and its boundaries, both of which are independent of the input size.
 Thus, its space complexity is \mbox{$O(1)$}.